vnmakarov/mir/README.md

     * **sparse conditional constant propagation**
     * **dead code elimination**
     * **code selection**
-    * fast **register allocator** with implicit coalescing hard registers and stack slots for copy propagation
+    * fast **register allocator** with implicit coalescing hard registers and stack slots for copy elimination
   * **No SSA** (single static assignment form) usage for faster optimizations
     * If we implement more optimizations, SSA transition is possible when additional time for expensive in/out SSA passes will be less than additional time for non-SSA optimization implementation